Pro-Life Catholic Health Care

-- Become a CMF CURO Member this Open Enrollment: CMF CURO is dedicated to serving you and the vision of Health Care Fully Alive.
+- Become a CMF CURO Member: CMF CURO is dedicated to serving you and the vision of Health Care Fully Alive.
 We provide Catholics a Christ-centered path to actively invest in their whole health (spirit, mind, and body) in service to God, sharing our medical burdens and costs together.
 CMF CURO is not insurance.
 It is a ministry.

 - Support The Christ Medicus Foundation: The Christ Medicus Foundation is a 501(c)(3) Catholic nonprofit organization that defends religious freedom and builds Christ-centered Catholic health care.
 CMF’s mission is to share Jesus Christ’s healing love in health care, to build authentically Catholic care, to defend life and religious freedom, and to protect the poor and vulnerable.